-Michiel’s two main projects are a fire management project in the small range of the remaining 40 Amur leopards and an anti-poaching project in the four most important protected areas for Amur tigers in the Russian Far East.
+The Amur leopard is a rare subspecies of the commonly known African leopard.
+The main threats to their survival are habitat destruction by frequent forest fires and poaching of both the leopards itself and their prey.
+Michiel Hötte founded the Tigris Foundation in 1997.
+Two of his projects are: a fire management project in the small range of the remaining 40 Amur leopards and an anti-poaching project in the four most important protected areas for Amur tigers in the Russian Far East.
 Both projects have been very successful.
-The area that burns annually has been reduced by between 80% and 99% in a 150 square kilometre project area, and poaching pressures have been reduced by around 40%.
+The area that burns down annually has been reduced by between 80% and 99%, and poaching pressures have been reduced by around 40%.

-The Future For Nature Award
+Impact of the Future For Nature Award

-“It was a great honour to have been selected from as many as 69 candidates from 40 countries by an international jury of renowned conservationists.
-The Award provided international recognition for 15 years of conservation work for the last remaining wild population of 30 Amur leopards in the Russian Far East and North-East China.
+- The Future For Nature Award provided Michiel international recognition for his 15 years of conservation work for the last remaining wild population of Amur leopards in the Russian Far East and North-East China.

 "Michiel is working on the Amur leopard, probably the rarest sub-species of wild cats in the world.
 His work as a Dutchman in Russia is exceptional as he is fluent in the language, is accepted by the locals, and has worked on conservation measures from anti-poaching to habitat securement.
-His oil pipeline victory is remarkable when Russia is thrusting ahead on oil exploitation.” – 2008, Vivek Menon, International Selection Commitee
+His oil pipeline victory is remarkable when Russia is thrusting ahead on oil exploitation."Mr. Vivek Menon, International Selection Commitee